docker/docs/docker-for-mac/faqs.md

 ### How do I add client certificates?

-Starting with Docker for Mac 17.06.0-ce, you do not have to push your certificates with `git` commands anymore.
+Starting with Docker for Mac 17.06.0-ce, you do not need to push your certificates with `git` commands anymore.
 You can put your client certificates in `~/.docker/certs.d/<MyRegistry>:<Port>/client.cert` and `~/.docker/certs.d/<MyRegistry>:<Port>/client.key`.